AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/installation.md

 AdGuard VPN for Android has been successfully installed!

-## AdGuard VPN for Android uninstallation
+## How to uninstall AdGuard VPN for Android

 If you decided to delete AdGuard VPN for Android, find the icon of this app and hold it.
 In the opened list, tap *Uninstall*.

-You can learn more about the AdGuard VPN for Android in [this article](https://kb.adguard.com/en/vpn/adguard-vpn-for-android/overview).
+You can learn more about the AdGuard VPN for Android in [this article](overview.md).